Tschichen/RAP/README.md

 ## Quantification of ribozyme annotation sites in species' genomes

-To analyze annotation sites of ribozymes in a species, run the following script:
+After running cmsearch to find ribozyme annotation sites (included in the NextSnakes pipelines), cmsearch output files can be analyzed with the following script.
+It points out results for single ribozyme types.

 `sh cmsearch_analysis.sh PATHTORIBOBEDFILEDIRECTORY E-VALUETHRESHOLDFORHITS`